 When a pregnant cow is killed, the fetus is removed from its mother and bled to death.
 The blood is then refined and turned into fetal bovine serum.
 Most of the cultured meat produced to date has been grown on this medium ― making it far from vegetarian-friendly.
 However, as the technology has progressed, some companies have begun to replace this with a plant-based growth medium.

-To keep it from becoming dangerously contaminated, cell-based meat is also heavily dependent on antibiotics.
+To keep it from becoming contaminated, cell-based meat may also have to depend heavily dependent on antibiotics.
+Although, some producers have vowed not to use antibiotics at all in their production process.

 Even if the technology progresses in such a way that it becomes truly sustainable to produce, the biggest downside of cell-based meat might be that it won’t address the health concerns associated with eating saturated fats found in conventionally-grown meat.
 Red and processed meat products will continue to be carcinogenic, no matter how or where they’re grown, and will continue to pose risks to your heart and colon.